tableau/TabMon/README.md

 ## Is TabMon supported?

-TabMon is made available AS-IS with no support.
+TabMon is supported by the community.
 This is intended to be a self service tool and includes a user guide.
 Any bugs discovered should be filed in the [TabMon Git issue tracker](https://github.com/tableau/TabMon/issues).

 ## How can I contribute to TabMon?